 Visitation to Zion has increased to over four million visitors a year.
 The park established a seasonal shuttle system to eliminate traffic and parking problems.
 However, during high visitation there are long lines at the entrance gates and limited parking inside the park.

 During non-shuttle season, Zion still experiences crowding.
 The Zion Canyon Scenic Drive will close to traffic once all legal parking spaces are full to ensure that emergency vehicles are able to access trailheads and to protect fragile vegetation along the road.
-Be prepared with an alternate plan during early March and November.
+Be prepared with an alternate plan during December, January and February.

 Where the Crowds Are

-From March through October, visitation at Zion is extremely high.
+From early February through late November, visitation at Zion is extremely high.
 There may be significant delays entering the park, and once inside there is limited parking.
-Parking is usually full by 10 am.
+Parking is usually full by 8-9 am.
 The best way to avoid delays entering Zion is to park in Springdale and ride the free shuttle to the park.

 The Zion Canyon Visitor Center is also very busy with lines that regularly stretch to the visitor center doors.
 You can avoid long lines at the visitor center by planning your trip ahead and downloading the current Map and Guide.